gxjansen/gxjansen/README.md

 - 🌐 Open source community models

 ## Not a Software Engineer, but...
-I tinker with tools, automate workflows, and occasionally break things in interesting ways.
-My value isn't in writing code — it's in understanding ecosystems and translating community intelligence into business outcomes.
+I tinker with many (AI, self-hosted) tools, automate workflows, and occasionally break things in interesting ways... 😅.
+I don't write code professionally, but I do have a deep understanding of technology ecosystems and translating community intelligence into business outcomes.

 🌍 I'm based in The Netherlands 🇳🇱 and my personal website is at [gui.do](https://www.gui.do)